kljensen/snowball/README.md

   this implementation uses a single slice of runes stored in the `SnowballWord` struct for each word that needs to be stemmed.
 * In spite of the foregoing, readability requires that some strings be kept around and repeatedly cast into slices of runes.
-For example, when there is a list of suffixes that we must replace in a non-ASCII language.
-  Clearly, we could hard code
+For example, in the Spanish stemmer, one step requires removing suffixes with accute accents such as "ución", "logía", and "logías".
+If I were to hard-code those suffices as slices of runes, the code would be substantially less readable.
-* Instead of carrying around the word regions R1 and R2 as separate strings (or slices or runes, or whatever), we carry around the index where each of these regions begins.
-These are stored as `R1start` and `R2start` on the `SnowballWord` struct.
+* Instead of carrying around the word regions R1, R2, & RV as separate strings (or slices or runes, or whatever), we carry around the index where each of these regions begins.
+These are stored as `R1start`, `R2start`, & `RVstart` on the `SnowballWord` struct.
 I believe this is a relatively efficient way of storing R1 and R2.
-* I tried to avoided all maps and regular expressions 1) for kicks, and 2) because I thought they'd negatively impact the performance.
+* The code does not use any maps or regular expressions 1) for kicks, and 2) because I thought they'd negatively impact the performance.
+(But, mostly for #1; I realize
+  #2 is silly.)
-* I end up refactoring the `snowballword` package every time I implement a new language.
+* I end up refactoring the `snowballword` package a bit every time I implement a new language.
-* Code that is common to multiple lanuages may go in a separate package, e.g. the small `romance` package.

 ## Future work